 The one on the right from Vitacost has magnesium, calcium, and vitamin D. It's $18.19 for 60 caps, 2 per dose.
 So this is also a one month supply.
 The magnesium content is lower at only 100 mg, so I'd probably choose the one above if we're talking deficiency.

 But in saying that, if you took this one and also ensured that you eat more magnesium rich foods, then either will be a good choice.

 “In people with diabetes, the Association for Magnesium Research recommends a daily magnesium supplementation between 240 and 480 mg”.

 Dr Whitaker suggests 500-1000 mg magnesium per day.

 Dr Mercola suggests that most research points to an average of around 700 mg day.

 The best bet is to follow the instructions on the package label and follow that as a guide.

-If you found this helpful, please share, pin, or tweet it.
+If you found this helpful, please share, pin, or tweet the info to help others.
 Thanks. 🙂